 When aimed at a wall from 16 inches away, it raised the wall’s surface temperature by 1.45 degrees.
 This is enough to feel the warmth but not enough to become uncomfortably hot after 30 minutes.

 The biggest safety concern is the lamp’s negative ion feature.
 It's unclear how it works, and the manual and manufacturer never explain it.
 Because it uses high voltage to supposedly create negative ions in the air, the electrical safety seems doubtful.

-The Sun Touch Plus is among the top five brightest and best performing light therapy lamps under $200.
-And since it costs less than $50, it's my pick for best value.
+The Sun Touch Plus is among the top five brightest and best-performing light therapy lamps under $200.
+And since it costs less than $50, it represents excellent value.
 That said, there are some concerns worth weighing – for example, its very high color temperature and the potential electrical risks of the negative ion therapy.